How Organizations Can Approach the Latest Hiring Surge

 What to Expect Moving Forward?

-Korn Ferry suggests that by 2030, we may very well be looking at a worker shortage of upwards of 85 million people globally.
+By 2030, we may very well be looking at a worker shortage of upwards of 85 million people globally.

 By this time in the United States, the baby boomers will have almost entirely exited the workforce.
 This mass exodus will heavily outweigh the incoming number of candidates, furthering the problem of workforce shortages.